brandontrabucco/on_policy/README.md

 # Performance

 Below is an evaluation of the Policy Gradient implementation on `InvertedPendulum-v2` with a maximum episode length of 256 and a batch size of 6144.
+The maximum achievable reward is 256.

 <p align="center">
     <img src="./img/train_returns_max.svg" alt="Inverted Pendulum" width="300" height="200" />